 Stir in the yeast and warm water.
 Then mix in the bread flour, sugar, and salt.

-Cover the bowl with a clean kitchen cloth and let sit for 24 hours at room temperature.
+Cover the bowl with a clean kitchen towel and let it sit for 24 hours at room temperature.

-Pour starter into large jar or jars, cover, and store in the refrigerator.
-In the summertime, we use all our jars for canning and dried fruits, so we store our sourdough starters in large plastic containers in the refrigerator.
+Pour the starter into a large jar or 2 smaller jars, cover, and store in the refrigerator until ready to use in your favorite sourdough bread recipe.
+You can also store in large plastic containers in the refrigerator.